rackerlabs/technical-blog/_posts/2020-04-28-bringing-the-cloud-to-the-edge.md

 categories:
     - Cloud-networks
     - General
-metaTitle: "Brining the Cloud to the edge"
+metaTitle: "Bringing the cloud to the edge"
 metaDescription: "Edge computing provides you with the capability to move application workloads anywhere that you need computing outside of your public or private cloud environment."
-ogTitle: "Brining the Cloud to the edge"
+ogTitle: "Bringing the cloud to the edge"
 ogDescription: "Edge computing provides you with the capability to move application workloads anywhere that you need computing outside of your public or private cloud environment."